 You are located in service: Public Key Certificates

-Integrate the Server Certificate
+Integrate the SSL Certificate

-Integrate the Server Certificate
+Integrate the SSL Certificate

-• just the SSL-Certificate
+• just the SSL certificate

-• SSL-Certificate and Certificate Chain (1. ssl-cert, 2. intermediate-cert, 3. intermediate-cert)
+• SSL certificate and certificate chain (1. ssl-cert, 2. intermediate-cert, 3. intermediate-cert)

-• Certificate Chain only (1. intermediate-cert, 2. intermediate-cert)
+• certificate chain only (1. intermediate-cert, 2. intermediate-cert)

-• the Root Certificate (Built-in-Token) is not available for download
+The root certificate (Built-in-Token) is not available for download.

 • the received certificate file